square/moshi/README.md

 }
 -keep @com.squareup.moshi.JsonQualifier interface *
 ```
-Additional rules are needed if you are using the Kotlin artifact:
+Additional rules are needed if you are using Kotlin:
 ```
 -keepclassmembers class kotlin.Metadata {
     public <methods>;